intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/README.md

-# Chapter 6 GPU Support
+# Chapter 6 GPU Acceleration

 Apart from the significant acceleration capabilites on Intel CPUs, BigDL-LLM also supports optimizations and acceleration for running LLMs (large language models) on Intel GPUs.